Maroa2002/alx-system_engineering-devops/0x01-shell_permissions/README.md

 **Shell Permissions Tasks**

-Task 0: A script that switches the current user to the user betty \n Taks 1:A script that the effective username of the current user \n Task 2:A script that prints all the groups the user is part of \n Task 3: A scipt that changes the owner of the file hello to the user betty \n Task 4:A script that creates an empty file called hello \n Task 5:A script that adds execute permissions to the owner of the file hello \n
+Task 0: A script that switches the current user to the user betty

+Taks 1:A script that the effective username of the current user Task 2:A script that prints all the groups the user is part of Task 3: A scipt that changes the owner of the file hello to the user betty \n Task 4:A script that creates an empty file called hello \n Task 5:A script that adds execute permissions to the owner of the file hello \n